Civic-Fix/CivicFix/README.md

 # CivicFix – Smart Civic Complaint Management System

-CivicFix is a centralized platform designed to streamline the process of reporting, managing, and resolving civic issues.
+CivicFix is a centralized platform that streamlines reporting, managing, and resolving civic issues.
 It connects **citizens, municipal officers, and field contractors** into a single transparent ecosystem.

 ---